 In both 4 and Ultimate, equipment or Spirits given to Figure Players cannot be recovered in any way, even if their progress is not saved afterward.
 Both equipment and Spirits must be obtained by playing single player modes.
 Custom parts can be collected from Master Orders, Crazy Orders, and Trophy Rush in Super Smash Bros.
 4, while Spirits can be obtained through the Spirit Board or World of Light in Super Smash Bros.
 Ultimate.
 Equipment and Spirits can also be received as gifts for training amiibo (in their respective games).

 In Super Smash Bros.
-4, an amiibo’s Attack, Defense, and Speed can all be increased by equipment.
-An amiibo’s stat total cannot exceed 120; each stat can be raised up to 200 or brought down to -200.
-It can also utilize three different bonus effects, some of which did not return in Super Smash Bros.
-Ultimate.
+4, an amiibo’s Attack, Defense, and Speed stats can all be increased with equipment.
+A Figure Player’s stat total cannot exceed 120, and each stat has a maximum of 200 and a minimum of -200.
+FPs can also equip a maximum of three bonus effects.

-If you would like to return to the amiibo Wiki, please follow this link to return to its master list.
+If you would like to return to the amiibo Wiki, please follow this link.